Grand Kabuki – Music and Dance Theater Extravaganza

 In college, she was active in various disciplines of theater productions, including stage make-up, set productions, and lighting designs.
 Maiko got into emceeing for multiple events during college by volunteering as a host for the international student culture night performances and pageants.

 3:25 pm and 6:30 pm • Yardley Hall

 Denver Taiko is a percussive group that has been in existence for over 40 years.
 Using traditional Japanese drums and other instruments, Denver Taiko combines both modern and ancient rhythms into a style and sound which is uniquely their own.
 This group provides an outlet for cultural and personal expression that is both visually exciting and emotionally moving.

 Be sure to come to see the energy, spirit and artistry of Denver Taiko that has “rocked” audiences for more than 40 years!

 Three Trails Taiko

 Three Trails Taiko is a community group, currently consisting of approximately twelve volunteers.
-They have performed for local festivals, relief events, libraries, organizations and business events in the Greater Kansas City area.
-Their goal is to become better taiko players in mind, body, and spirit while sharing the tradition, culture, and art of Kumi Daiko and Japan with the surrounding community.
+They have performed for local festivals, relief events, libraries, organizations and business events in Greater Kansas City area.
+Their goal is to become better taiko players in mind, body, and spirit while sharing the tradition, culture and art of Kumi Daiko and Japan with the surrounding community.